WP-Performance/wp-performance-partytown/README.md

 This plugin add [Partytown](https://partytown.builder.io/) available for your website

+If you use proxy, set the cache lifetime to max 8h for avoid nonce bug.

 ## For use Proxy PHP, add this line in your wp-config.php.

 ☝🏻 use it only if you know what you do